IGE-numerique/ige-calcul/schedulers/oar/dahu.md

 rsync -rav dahu:/bettik/login_gricad/Dossier_bettik/ Local_folder/
 ```

-**WARNING**: if you want to transfer huge data or a lot of files use mantis-cargo instead
+>:warning: : if you want to transfer huge data or a lot of files use mantis-cargo instead

 https://gricad-doc.univ-grenoble-alpes.fr/hpc/data_management/data_transfer/